Who We Are

 Exercise Your State Privacy Rights

 The California Consumer Privacy Act (CCPA) grants California residents new rights with respect to their personal information.
-If you are a resident of California, Connecticut, Colorado, New Jersey, Nevada, Utah, or Virginia, in some circumstances you may be able to request to opt-out of your personal information being sold to third, request a report regarding your personal information collected and sold or disclosed for a business purpose including the specific pieces of personal information collected, or request the deletion of your personal information.
+If you are a resident of California, Connecticut, Colorado, New Jersey, Nevada, Utah, or Virginia, in some circumstances you may be able to request to opt-out of your personal information being sold to third parties, request a report regarding your personal information collected and sold or disclosed for a business purpose including the specific pieces of personal information collected, or request the deletion of certain personal information.

 Request a FACT Act Disclosure Report